Wooden Planters Made From stumps

 The stumps are petrified wood, aged wood where minerals have replaced the tree cells over time.
 The minerals copy the original plant's look, turning the tree to stone over a process that can take decades, if not centuries.
 Because the petrified wood is so brittle, carving the trees into planters must be carefully done.
 Another option is to take the stump of an old enough tree, usually forty or fifty years old, and carve out the center.
 Although those stumps are not as hard or heavy as the petrified kind, You can use them for much the same use; they tend to rot over time and become a more literal part of the surroundings.

 After the stump has been found and carved, it can then be used for some different uses.
 Petrified wood stumps have been used as the base of fountains or small fish ponds, making for some exciting lawn ornaments.

 Both kinds usually end up as wooden planters in various surroundings, ranging from gardens to driveways, wherever their owners wish to have an additional natural touch.
 There are some ways to incorporate the wooden planters into the house's overall theme, usually in a fun way.

 The usual role that the stump plays is a planter, to emphasize its appearance by camouflaging it.
-When choosing perennials for it, keep in mind the root length of the plants to make sure that they have plenty of room to grow; some of the stumps are relatively thin, making it difficult for larger plants.
+When choosing perennials for it, keep in mind the plants' root length to ensure that they have plenty of room to grow; some of the stumps are relatively thin, making it difficult for larger plants.
 Otherwise, the sky is the limit.
-A few wooden sculptures placed next to the stump can add to the effect of plants growing out of a tree stump, especially if those sculptures are less abstract and modeled after real animals or look vaguely humanoid.
+A few wooden sculptures next to the stump can add to the effect of plants growing out of a tree stump, especially if those sculptures are less abstract and modeled after real animals or look vaguely humanoid.

 Source on Wooden Stump Planters